StarkX18/LLD/design-patterns/creational/factory/Readme.md

 What if some other functionality other than queries also required?

 SRP would be violated! setUrl, setHostName, setConfig. .. etc is fine but the other functionalities dont!
-Breakup the classes -> the second set are abstract factory methods: createQuery, createTransaction...etc if a class starts having alot of factory methods -> violation of SRP -> put all methods in seperate class! comment : Interface segrergation of two classes? what was that???? in prev class
+Breakup the classes ->
+the second set are abstract factory methods: createQuery, createTransaction...etc if a class starts having alot of factory methods -> violation of SRP -> put all methods in seperate class!

+comment : Interface segrergation of two classes? what was that?
 -----------------------------------------------------------------------------------------------------------------------------------------
 So now we have two classes:
 interface DB{}